Glosa: Word derivation

 Occasionally the Greek aorist-root is taken instead of present-tense-root (gene).
 Greek verbs become -o (1st person singular) such as: skizo.
 Species names keep nominative (equs, ursus).

 Any time Greek CH, Y, RH, TH and PH occur they become K, I, R, T and F, respectively, in Glosa.

+Texts

+There are very few texts translated or written in Glosa.
+The most important one is the translation of Around the World in Eighty Days (Peri Geo Tem Okto-ze Di), by Gary R. Miller.
+Others are If— (Si) and Hills Like White Elephants (Plu buno homo plu leuko elefa), both translated by Vicente Costalago.

+Two textbooks have been written in Glosa, one on history, another one on international auxiliary languages both by Vicente Costalago.

 Sample texts

 Language planning

 The following is taken from a text on language planning by Lancelot Hogben, author of Glosas precursor Interglossa.
 First a sample with Glosa and English side by side: